 Standard Heating & Air Conditioning Company can help evaluate your home's air quality from the attic to the foundation.
 We can identify the source and prescribe the best solutions!
-We proudly offer our services in Mt.
-Brook, Birmingham, Homewood, and all surrounding cities and towns including Vestavia hills, Vestavia, Gardendale, Hoover, Trussville, Hueytown, Chelsea, and more.
+We proudly offer our services in Mountain Brook , Birmingham, Homewood, and all surrounding cities and towns including Vestavia Hills, Vestavia, Gardendale, Hoover, Trussville, Hueytown, Chelsea, and more.
 Also check out our home energy audit to diagnose your home's energy problems.

 Whether they're in the basement or roof, from poorly flashed windows or leaky plumbing fixtures, excess water nurtures mold and bacteria.
 It almost surely will cause damage to your house, too.
 Many homeowners do not realize that much of the air they breathe enters the house from the basement or crawl space, so fixing water or moisture problems there is a top priority.

 Dehumidification is often part of any strategy for reducing high moisture levels in a home.
 Basement waterproofing and crawlspace encapsulation are other effective ways to limit moisture from entering your living space.

 Practice proper ventilation.
 Using kitchen and bath vent fans will reduce indoor air pollution by exhausting air that contains excess moisture and odors.